Samuel Eliot Morison Award for Naval Literature

 The Samuel Eliot Morison Award for Naval Literature is for literature about the United States Navy.
-The award was created in 1982 by the New York Commandery of the Naval Order of the United States, who administers and chooses the winner which is a significant book on naval history from the prior year.
+The award was planned in 1982 and first issued the next year by the New York Commandery of the Naval Order of the United States, who administers and chooses the winner which is a significant book on naval history from the prior year.

 The prize is named for Rear Admiral Samuel Eliot Morison, a military historian.